After Your Hearing

 To apply, you must prepare:

-If you have dependants outside Canada, you must fill out a separate set of forms for them.
-For any dependent family members under age 22 (or over 22 with a medical condition) who will join you but are not yet in Canada, you must prepare:
+If you have dependants inside or outside Canada, you must fill out a separate set of forms for them.
+You must prepare:

 Translate documents